FerretDB/FerretDB/website/blog/2024-08-07-build-restful-api-deno-oak-ferretdb.md

 Unlike the typical Node.js-based stacks, Deno, Oak, and FerretDB together offer a modern alternative framework for web development.

-Instead of Express, you can use Oak – a middleware framework built specifically for Deno – for building web applications and APIs and can take full advantage of its features and ecosystem without additional configuration.
+Instead of Express, you can use [Oak](https://deno.land/x/oak) – a middleware framework built specifically for Deno – for building web applications and APIs and can take full advantage of its features and ecosystem without additional configuration.

-FerretDB, a truly open source alternative to MongoDB built on Postgres offers you flexibility and freedom without limiting you in any way – you won't have to worry about vendor lock-in associated with proprietary solutions.
+[FerretDB](https://www.ferretdb.com/), a truly open source alternative to MongoDB built on Postgres, offers you flexibility and freedom without limiting you in any way – no need to worry about vendor lock-in associated with proprietary solutions[](https://blog.ferretdb.io/5-ways-to-avoid-database-vendor-lock-in/).

-This combination creates a powerful, secure, and modern framework for building scalable web applications and APIs, offering as a strong alternative to traditional Node.js-based stacks.
+This combination of Deno, Oak, and FerretDB offers a powerful, secure, and modern framework for building scalable web applications and APIs, which makes it a strong alternative to traditional Node.js-based stacks.

 ## Prerequisites

-FerretDB is installed and running locally.
-If you don't currently have FerretDB running, follow this quick setup guide to set it up.
+- FerretDB is installed and running locally: If you don't currently have FerretDB running, [follow this quickstart guide to set up an instance](https://docs.ferretdb.io/quickstart-guide/).

 ## Install Deno locally